Substance Use

 CHP supports community-centered planning to address the opioid epidemic and other substance use issues in the Pikes Peak region.

-Coalition for Prevention, Addiction Education and Recovery
+Coalition for Prevention Education, Addiction and Recovery

-CPAR was established in 2016 as a coalition of stakeholders whose mission is to build a sustainable community of partnerships committed to preventing and reducing substance misuse by promoting a culture of wellness through education, prevention, treatment, and recovery support.
+CPAR was established in 2016 as a network of stakeholders whose mission is to build a sustainable community of partnerships committed to preventing and reducing substance misuse by promoting a culture of wellness through education, prevention, treatment, and recovery support.

 - CPAR convenes the following committees: